 Do you value P4C but struggle to fit it in?

 You know enough about P4C to think it would be good for your school.
 But there are obstacles to implementing it.
 Traditional one-hour stand-alone sessions won’t fit your timetable.
 Teaching staff, already under pressure, are wary of taking on “yet another thing” and aren’t sure if they’re “doing it right”.
-So how can you support colleagues to make P4C work with your existing curriculum?
+So how can P4C training support colleagues to make it work with your existing curriculum?

 Introducing Philosophy Circles: How to Embed P4C in the Curriculum